jichang/fun/README.md

     });
     ```

-Now, if you visit http://localhost:8080/api/v1/users/100, the response will be
+Now, you can start run your code and visit http://localhost:8080/api/v1/users/100, the response will be

 ```JSON
    {"method":"GET","path":["api","v1","users",100],"queryParams":{"role":"admin"},"context":{"framework":"Fun"}}